 - Responsible for the overall leadership of the chapter, as well as recruiting and managing its Advisory Board (typically 5-8 team-members that support running the chapter with the MD).
 The time commitment varies per chapter, but a good rule of thumb is about 4-6 hours a week.

-- Shares responsibilities with Board for organizing and producing Girls in Tech programs on a quarterly basis, encouraged to do more frequently (Bootcamps, Hacking for Humanity, AMPLIFY Pitch Competition, panel discussions, etc.).
+- Shares responsibilities with the Board for organizing and producing Girls in Tech programs on a quarterly basis encouraged to do more frequently (Bootcamps, Hacking for Humanity, AMPLIFY Pitch Competition, panel discussions, etc.).